 - Recycled slate used for interior wall finishes sourced from the Alumni Association roof renovation.

-- Granite from Georgia Archives Building to be used in landscape (all stone on project is recycled)
+- Granite from Georgia Archives Building was used in landscaping the site.

-- 1880’s heart pine joists from the recently renovated Tech Tower will be used as stair treads.
+- 1880s heart pine joists removed in 2016 from the iconic Tech Tower were used as stair treads.

 After the construction project was complete, Georgia Tech implemented a recycling and compost program for the building that targets maximum waste diversion.

 Complying with the Red List Imperative is one of the most difficult aspects of the Living Building Challenge.
 The Kendeda Building design team worked for more than two years identifying products that did not contain Red List chemicals.
 To support other projects, we are happy to share ourproduct list with the following caveats:

 - There were market constraints and Living Building Challenge exceptions that required us to use products that may not be 100% Red List free.

 - Due to “proprietary” and “trade secret” claims that are prevalent in the industry, it is possible that despite our best efforts we inadvertently used non-compliant products.

 - The design team does not warranty these products in any way.

 - Other project teams should conduct their own analyses and due diligence before selecting any products, to ensure they meet specific needs and that they have not been reformulated.

 The Bullitt Center's product list is available here.